-- Encourage employment opportunities, where appropriate, to improve live-work relationships. - Protect the health and well-being of residents and the security of critical infrastructure systems adjacent to the secondary plan area. - 2.
-Promote efficient development patterns and standards. - Ensure that appropriate densities within the Secondary Plan area are strategically located to promote cost efficient construction of new infrastructure. - Design roadways and complimentary land uses in a manner that encourages transit ridership within convenient walking and cycling distances. - Design the road network in a manner that enables transit routes within the Secondary Plan area to be located, intersect, or form a central corridor with key destinations such as schools and the Community Core. - Phasing of future development should be planned to ensure a logical and sequential extension of infrastructure that is both cost effective and minimizes disruption of existing transportation routes, residential, and employment uses. - 3.
-Conserve and protect natural heritage. - Conserve and integrate natural resources into the fabric of the new community. - Ensure conservation of the existing natural features and functions, including the provision of appropriate Vegetation Protection Zones ("VPZs"), to delineate the local Natural Heritage Network ("NHN"). - Improve natural heritage connectivity and wildlife movement. - Permit complementary uses such a s stormwater management facilities and parkland as appropriate subject to the policies of VOP 2010 and the Greenbelt Plan. - Provide for opportunities to permit and expand on the benefits of the close association between Natural Areas through a range of passive and active recreation locations and trail routes. - Provide a street system that is sensitive to Natural Areas and minimizes natural area crossings. - Promote restoration and enhancement opportunities in and adjacent to the NHN where appropriate. - Protect new development from natural hazards through provision of appropriate VPZs and infrastructure siting and design. - 4.
-Set a high standard of sustainability, waste reduction, and energy and water efficiency. - Utilize, wherever possible through street alignments and building placement, opportunities to capture solar energy. - Ensure streetscape design incorporates appropriate resilient tree spaces and spacing to maximize heat island reduction. - Encourage standards for public buildings such as LEED. - Encourage the use of building design and materials to reduce energy, water, and waste and the production of greenhouse gas emissions. - Incorporate Low Impact Development (LIDs) best practices and green infrastructure, wherever feasible to minimize runoff, reduce water pollution, and protect groundwater resources. - 5.
-Provide a linked greenspace system that includes parks, open spaces, trails and Natural Areas. - Ensure that amenities such as parks create a range of focal points and passive and active uses within direct walking distances via street and trail systems.
+- Encourage employment opportunities, where appropriate, to improve live-work relationships. - Protect the health and well-being of residents and the security of critical infrastructure systems adjacent to the secondary plan area.

+2. Promote efficient development patterns and standards.

+- Ensure that appropriate densities within the Secondary Plan area are strategically located to promote cost efficient construction of new infrastructure. - Design roadways and complimentary land uses in a manner that encourages transit ridership within convenient walking and cycling distances. - Design the road network in a manner that enables transit routes within the Secondary Plan area to be located, intersect, or form a central corridor with key destinations such as schools and the Community Core. - Phasing of future development should be planned to ensure a logical and sequential extension of infrastructure that is both cost effective and minimizes disruption of existing transportation routes, residential, and employment uses.

+3. Conserve and protect natural heritage.

+- Conserve and integrate natural resources into the fabric of the new community. - Ensure conservation of the existing natural features and functions, including the provision of appropriate Vegetation Protection Zones ("VPZs"), to delineate the local Natural Heritage Network ("NHN"). - Improve natural heritage connectivity and wildlife movement. - Permit complementary uses such a s stormwater management facilities and parkland as appropriate subject to the policies of VOP 2010 and the Greenbelt Plan. - Provide for opportunities to permit and expand on the benefits of the close association between Natural Areas through a range of passive and active recreation locations and trail routes. - Provide a street system that is sensitive to Natural Areas and minimizes natural area crossings. - Promote restoration and enhancement opportunities in and adjacent to the NHN where appropriate. - Protect new development from natural hazards through provision of appropriate VPZs and infrastructure siting and design.

+4. Set a high standard of sustainability, waste reduction, and energy and water efficiency.

+- Utilize, wherever possible through street alignments and building placement, opportunities to capture solar energy. - Ensure streetscape design incorporates appropriate resilient tree spaces and spacing to maximize heat island reduction. - Encourage standards for public buildings such as LEED. - Encourage the use of building design and materials to reduce energy, water, and waste and the production of greenhouse gas emissions. - Incorporate Low Impact Development (LIDs) best practices and green infrastructure, wherever feasible to minimize runoff, reduce water pollution, and protect groundwater resources. - 5.
+Provide a linked greenspace system that includes parks, open spaces, trails and Natural Areas.